|

 line.
 How should you prepare your self when the shuttle drops?

-A. When your opponent serve high, Just move to the back and smash it.
+A. When your opponent serves high, Just move to the back and smash it.

 Make sure that you are positioned correctly, ie in front of the